ssoonmi/05-20-Lecture-Notes/W9D5/W9_filled_in_LOs.md

 1. `Explain why using Web fonts helps with consistent experience across viewing devices:
     -  `Your explanation here.`
+    - Web fonts are good to use because every browser has different default font families, but there is a drawback.
+Google tracks when you use their fonts using google fonts
+    - Will be the same in any browser.

 1. Explain absolute and relative length units in CSS
     - Relative :